The Pleasures and Perils of Investing in Classic Cars

 As is typical, the rarest and highest-quality cars have enjoyed the greatest appreciation through most of this rally.
 In recent years, however, prices for all types of cars — even lower-rated models — have accelerated drastically.
-For example, the price of the Mercedes 280 SL “Pagoda” — a fine model produced between 1968 and 1971, but far from the most prestigious — has compounded 25% per year since 2010, according to data from K500, a site that compiles auction results of classic cars.
-That far exceeds its 8% average over the past two decades.
-That’s great, of course, if you’ve owned the car for 20 years and want to sell.
+For example, the price of the Mercedes 280 SL “Pagoda” — a fine model produced between 1968 and 1971, but far from the most prestigious — rose steeply for several years starting in 2010, far outstripping its performance in the previous two decades, according to data from K500, a site that compiles auction results of classic cars.
+That kind of performance is great, of course, if you’ve owned a car for 20 years and want to sell.
 But longtime collectors who want to add new cars are dismayed by the prices they’re being forced to pay.

 Other signs of froth include a virtual cottage industry of books and seminars, often tailored to newcomers.
-A conference in Germany this summer billed itself as a “symposium,” presumably to bestow a patina of credibility.
-Another promised to uncover “value” in the classic-car market.
-Likewise, I have never seen so many car auctions.
-Despite ever-higher attendance prices, many auctions are bursting at the seams.
+A conference in Germany bills itself as a “symposium,” presumably to bestow a patina of credibility.
+Another promises to uncover “value” in the classic-car market.
+Likewise, the number of auctions has been steadily climbing, despite ever-higher attendance prices.

 As with other types of collectibles, investment funds devoted to historic cars have popped up.
 Their sales pitches emphasize the huge gains in cars compared with other asset classes.
 Beware, however, of high expenses, including 1.5% to 2% in annual management fees and 20% of profits.
 That’s not all.
 One fund permits investors to view the cars it buys only once a year.
 Another charges investors an extra fee to actually drive a car.
 Including indirect costs, total expenses can reach 4% a year.

-Patrice Collette is an equity analyst covering European chemicals and insurance is a classic car enthusiast.
-Based in Singapore, he has 19 years of investment experience and has been with Capital Group since 2000.
+Patrice Collette is an equity portfolio manager at Capital Group.
+He has 24 years of investment experience and has been with Capital Group for 19 years.